KallynGowdy/ReactiveUI.Routing/docs/proposal.md

 Using this as a model, we end up with a fairly flexible architecture where presenters are used as conductors of the UI.
 If you want the `LoginViewModel` to be shown to the user, simply request it.
 If you want to know what view models are currently active and tied to a view, simply ask for the info.
 If you want to save your state, you can simply save and replay a list of presentation requests.

+Therefore, presenters need to be able to satisfy the following tasks:

+- Recording navigation through an application.
+That is, managing a stack + knowing what is currently active so we can jump right back into the application.
+- Extensible to work with any UI pattern. (i.e. dialogs, notifications, toasts, master-detail, control vs page, etc.)
+- The ability to choose where a view should be presented.
+That is, choosing the best "host" for a view based on the current state. (master-detail is a good example)

 ```csharp

 // Presenters can be put into two categories